 The aforementioned challenges imply an urgent and genuine need for the development of lightweight and multifunctional structures, for modern industrial transport applications.
 The N2N Training Network aims at developing a high-fidelity and efficient Multidisciplinary Design Optimization (MDO) scheme for multifunctional composites having poroelastic inclusions and combining minimum mass with maximum damping and comfort levels.

 Key Aims & Objectives

-On the training side, N2N will provide a fully supportive environment for 3 Early Stage Researchers (ESRs).
+N2N will provide a world-class training environment for the 3 Early Stage Researchers (ESRs).

 A training programme aiming at developing both the research as well as the transferable skills of the Fellows has been designed.

 All fellows will have the opportunity to work in a multidisciplinary (industrial and academic) research environment.